jacksonthall22/UVMCC-Discord-Bot/README.md

 - `/help`: Shows a help message.

 ## Contribute
 If you'd like to contribute, let me know on Discord first.
 Adding commands is not too difficult if you are familiar with Python.
-If you are affiliated with the club, we can talk about getting you the bot's authentication token that will allow you to control the bot via [Discord's API](https://discord.com/developers/docs/intro).
+If you are affiliated with the club, we can talk about getting you the bot's authentication token that will allow you to control it via [Discord's API](https://discord.com/developers/docs/intro).

 After you've done that, use git to manage your changes.
 If you've never used git before, here's a rundown:
 1. Clone this repo: `git clone https://github.com/jacksonthall22/UVMCC-Discord-Bot.git`